 Interpretation

-The following definitions and rules of interpretation apply in this agreement
+The following definitions and rules of interpretation apply in this agreement:

 Definitions:

-Property: allotment number xx at the Lions House Allotments, Ravensdowne, Berwick-Upon-Tweed
+Property: allotment plot number [xx] at the Lions House Allotments, Ravensdowne, Berwick-Upon-Tweed

-Rent: £XX.00 per annum.
-Maintenance supplement: £20.00 Total payment due: £XX.00
+Rent: £ [XX.00] per annum.
+Maintenance supplement: £20.00 Total payment due £ [XX.00]

 Rent and supplement payment date: the day of this agreement and if this agreement continues the 1st of December of each subsequent year that the Tenant is in occupation

 Term: from and including the date at the top of this agreement until the subsequent 1 December.
-For any subsequent years the Tenant is in occupation the Property shall be held on a yearly tenancy from 1 December each year
+For any subsequent year the Tenant is in occupation the Property shall be held on a yearly tenancy from 1st December each year and this agreement shall renew automatically save as to the rent and supplement payment due which the Landlord shall determine for the year in question and of which the Landlord shall give notice in the event of a change in the amount due immediately following the Annual General Meeting of the Association.

-Rules: the terms set out in the Landlord's Association Rules and Regulations
+Rules: the terms set out in the current edition of the Landlord's Association Rules and Regulations.

+Termination by the Tenant shall be by one month’s written notice to the Membership Secretary.
+In the event of early termination, the Tenant shall forfeit the rent paid for the full period.

 Rent